bhrott/jzor/README.md

 I know we have thousands of consolidated json validators, but most of then don't provide one simple thing: **a good way to track the validation errors**.

-Razor provide detailed information about each validation and it's respective path, so, you can link your form directly to the error path if you want.
+JZOR provide detailed information about each validation and it's respective path, so, you can link your form directly to the error path if you want.

 ## Install